Omar-p/learning-notes/spring/config.md

   - it's not part of the application code, so it can be changed without rebuilding the application.

 - microservice
+  - enforcing consistency across elastic services
   - identify common-configurations and move them to a separate repository.
   - u can override the common configuration in each service if needed.

 <br>
 <hr>